Language Matters: A Reflection on the Critical Use of Language

 Asset-Based

 The benefits of promoting an asset-based model of communication include increased respect for diversity across cultures, languages, disabilities, sexuality, and socioeconomic status.
-Asset-based communication broadens perspectives in classrooms and communities, enriching our own thinking and behaviors.
-By using specific terminology to interact with students, families, and those in our communities, we have the opportunity to engage in more meaningful conversations, encourage closer relationships, and promote greater inclusiveness.
+Asset-based communication broadens perspectives in classrooms and communities, enriching our thinking and behaviors.
+By using asset-based terminology to interact with students, families, and those in our communities, we have the opportunity to engage in more meaningful conversations, encourage closer relationships, and promote greater inclusiveness.

 Asset-Based